 Like many others of my generation, I too lust over real estate, watch flipping shows, troll listing apps, and gag over mid-century modern homes that remain elusively out of my current financial reality.
-ESPECIALLY in the dead of winter from my slushy grey NYC life, and DOUBLE especially as I’ve escaped the slush for the beautiful hills of LA for a few weeks.
+ESPECIALLY from my concrete NYC life (and DOUBLE especially as I escaped the grey for the beautiful hills of LA for a few weeks.)

 Next thing I know, I’m texting tempting words like “Look this could be your studio” to my babe and thinking “Alls we need is a water source and a corner to grow food” and BOOM suddenly in my mind my besties and I are gonna survive the apocalypse and maybe even build financial stability in the meantime.
 If you feel me – read on!

 So you want to buy a house with other people?

 Yes!
 I get it: built-in community plus more people to pay in and more hands for the work plus all the house-owning benefits wrapped together.